 One crucial part of protecting your family after you’re gone is to make sure that they will have enough money to pay the bills after you’re gone.
 If you have dependent children, you need life insurance.
 Term life insurance is often very inexpensive for young parents.
 You’ll want enough to cover any debts and funeral costs.
 Also consider how much money is needed for a transition period, living expenses, and future large costs like college.

-9. Review and Update with Time
+9. Review and Update Your Estate Plan over Time

 Just as your family changes over time, so should your estate plan.
 Your state laws might change.
 You might expand your family, get divorced, get married, or a guardian or executor might pass away.
 Check in on your will once a year to make sure it still reflects your wishes.